View all text of Chapter 1 [§ 101 - § 119]

 (1)In general.—

-(A)Appointment.—There shall be a Chief Operating Officer for the air traffic control system to be appointed by the Administrator, with the approval of the Air Traffic Services Committee.
-The Chief Operating Officer shall report directly to the Administrator and shall be subject to the authority of the Administrator.
+(A)Appointment.—There shall be a Chief Operating Officer for the air traffic control system who is appointed by the Administrator and subject to the authority of the Administrator.

 (B)Qualifications.—The Chief Operating Officer shall have a demonstrated ability in management and knowledge of or experience in aviation.